sellout/flaky/templates/haskell/README.md

 In the absolute, almost every change is a breaking change.
 This section describes how we mitigate that to provide minor updates and revisions.

-Here are some of the common changes that can have unintended effects:
+Here are some common changes that can have unintended effects:

 - adding instances can conflict with downstream orphans,
 - adding a module can conflict with a module from another package,